mhasse1/rcforge/index.md

 * **User Control:** It runs entirely in your user space, requires no root privileges, even for install, and you can easily override any system utility with your own version.

 * **Don't Panic:** The system provides an emergency exit immediately as the process starts.
-You can use this if your configuration ever loops or kicks you out of your shell before you can fix it.
+You can use this if your configuration ever loops or kicks you out of your system.

   ```[INFO] Initializing rcForge v0.4.1.
 (Press '.' within 1s to abort).```